Choice Hotels goes hostile in $8 billion takeover bid for Wyndham after being repeatedly rebuffed

 Hotels have experienced a surge in businesses over the last several years.
 An uptick in travel has lead to snarled airports and pilot shortages.
 That has cooled a bit this year as people become more cost conscious about their trips due to inflation and after spending more freely for more than a year.

 Choice Hotels International Inc., which is based in Rockville, Maryland, runs about 7,500 hotels in 46 countries.
-It’s seeking to absorb a much larger chain in Wyndham, which operates nearly 9,300 hotels that also include Howard Johnson, Super 8 and Travelodge.
+It’s seeking to absorb a much larger chain in Wyndham, which operates more than 9,000 hotels that also include Howard Johnson, Super 8 and Travelodge.